Safeguarding M&A deal value Bookmark has been added

 Many of the most successful acquisitions will identify each company’s core cultural strengths and acknowledge cultural differences early on—preferably as soon as the due diligence stage, given the deal constructs.
 For culture change to be sustainable, issues must be managed throughout the deal’s life cycle, starting before the merger is announced, accelerating during the first 100 days of post-deal integration, and continuing even after the integration is well underway.

 Preclose preparation: Developing a cultural Integration strategy

 A cultural integration strategy should align with leaders’ future-state vision and support the deal’s value proposition and targeted business objectives.
-Merging entities may choose to maintain separate and distinct cultures with little or no overlap; synthesize an entirely new culture; combine the existing cultures by incorporating the best aspects of both; or adopt the dominant and status quo culture (Figure 1).
+Merging entities may choose to maintain separate and distinct cultures with little or no overlap; synthesize an entirely new culture; combine the existing cultures by incorporating the best aspects of

 First 100 days: Assessing cultural variability and opportunity areas